Reduce Email Bounces with Verification

 What happens when a bounce is received

-When sending emails with Mailslurp a Return-Path is used that servers can send a bounce back to.
+When sending emails with Mailslurp a is used that servers can send a bounce back to.
 When they do MailSlurp records a bounce event against your account.
 There is a maximum daily bounce rate and a maximum total bounce count that limits your account.
 Exceeding these limits can result in temporary account freeze.

 If your account is temporarily frozen due to exceeding maximum bounce count please contact support to re-enable your account or upgrade to a plan that allows email verification